Watchdog faults VA chief over handling of sex assault report | Federal News Network

 WASHINGTON (AP) — Confronted with a sexual assault allegation at a veterans hospital, Veterans Affairs Secretary Robert Wilkie repeatedly sought to discredit the congressional aide who made the complaint and his staff worked to spread negative information about her while ignoring known problems of harassment at the facility, according to an investigative report released Thursday.

 The 47-page report by the VA’s internal watchdog paints a portrait of a department led by senior officials who were indifferent, if not hostile, to the issues at the department’s flagship medical center in the nation’s capital.
-It found that Wilkie acted unprofessionally if not unethically, in the case of the Navy veteran who is a policy adviser to Democratic Rep. Mark Takano of California, chairman of the House Veterans’ Affairs Committee.
+It found that Wilkie acted unprofessionally if not unethically, in the case of Navy veteran Andrea Goldstein, a policy adviser to Democratic Rep. Mark Takano of California, chairman of the House Veterans’ Affairs Committee.

+Associated Press policy is not to name victims or possible victims of sexual assault.
+Goldstein agreed to be publicly identified.

 “The response of Secretary Wilkie and senior VA officials to the veteran’s complaint of sexual assault was troubling,” Missal said in a statement.
 “Scrutinizing the veteran’s background is contrary to VA’s stated goal to serve veterans with respect.
 Every VA employee should commit to making VA facilities safe and welcoming places where such complaints are met with the highest standards of professionalism and responsiveness.”

-According to the report, Wilkie showed undue defensiveness once he learned of the complaint in late 2019.
-He referred the matter as requested to the inspector general’s but spent parts of leadership meetings dismissing her concerns as politically motivated, the report said.
+According to the report, Wilkie showed undue defensiveness after learning of the complaint in late 2019.
+He referred the matter as requested to the inspector general but spent parts of leadership meetings dismissing her concerns as politically motivated, the report said.

-It said former VA Deputy Secretary Jim Byrne testified that Wilkie indicated to staff he gathered negative information from the Pentagon and Rep. Dan Crenshaw, R-Texas, who knew the congressional aide when she was in the Navy, that she had made frivolous complaints previously.
+It said former VA Deputy Secretary Jim Byrne testified that Wilkie indicated to staff he had gathered negative information from the Pentagon and Rep. Dan Crenshaw, R-Texas, who knew Goldstein when she was in the Navy, and that she had made frivolous complaints previously.

-The inspector general could not conclusively confirm that Wilkie improperly investigated her, in part because of his refusal to fully cooperate with questioning, but had “substantial sworn testimony” of Wilkie repeatedly belittling her.
+The inspector general could not conclusively confirm that Wilkie improperly investigated her, in part because of his refusal to fully cooperate.
+But the report said they had “substantial sworn testimony” from staff of Wilkie repeatedly belittling her.
 Crenshaw denies discussing the case with Wilkie.

+At another point, Curt Cashour, a VA deputy assistant secretary working in the press shop, urged a news organization to dig into Goldstein’s background, according to the report.
+Cashour denied that he was directed to do this, but told investigators the tip was based on communications he had with Wilkie about Goldstein.

 “The tone set by Secretary Wilkie appears to have influenced aspects of the initial VA police investigation and the conduct of other VA employees,” the report said.